 The bill would not require plans to offer mental health benefits.
-It would, however, require that the mental health benefits of plans that choose to offer such benefits be at least as generous as the Federal Employees Health Benefits Plan (FEHBP) with the highest average enrollment as of the beginning of the most recent plan year involved.
-Existing laws in some states, however, require that plans cover all types of mental health services or ailments, which would reduce the potential impact of this bill on health plan premiums.
+It would, however, amend the Employee Retirement Income Security Act of 1974 (ERISA) and the Internal Revenue Code (IRC) to require mental health benefits of plans that choose to offer such benefits to be at least as generous as the Federal Employees Health Benefits Plan (FEHBP) with the highest average enrollment as of the beginning of the most recent plan year involved.
+It also would amend the Public Health Service Act (PHSA) to require that the mental health benefits of plans that choose to offer such benefits cover treatments for any mental health condition or substance-related disorder included in the most recent edition of the Diagnostic and Statistical Manual (DSM) of Mental Disorders published by the American Psychiatric